michelderu/wxd-spark-hcd/README.md

-# Runbook: Watsonx.data Developer Edition & HCD Installation
+# Converged workloads with IBM watsonx.data and Datastax HCD

 ## 1. Overview